-The campus administration will immediately notify the Executive Director of Student Services and will ordinarily attempt to notify the parent unless the officer or other authorized person raises what the campus administration considers to be a valid objection to notifying the parents.
+The campus administration will immediately notify the superintendent and will ordinarily attempt to notify the parent unless the officer or other authorized person raises what the campus administration considers to be a valid objection to notifying the parents.
 Because the campus administration does not have the authority to prevent or delay a student's release to a law enforcement officer, any notification will most likely be after the fact.